WokLibCodeClub/.github/profile/README.md

 ## Python (second session 11.45am to 12.45pm)

-The next session will take place on **Saturday 28th March 2026**.
+The next session will take place on **Saturday 25th April 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 Please try to arrive a little bit before 11.45am so that you have time to get logged in to your trinket account and be ready to start at 11.45am. **MAKE SURE YOU KNOW THE PASSWORD FOR YOUR ACCOUNT!!!!**

-### For those new to Python ####

-We have now finished out quick *Introduction to Python* course.
-In the last session we introduced *lists* with a *sorting hat* project, and showed how lists are used in a type of repeat loop called a ```for``` loop.
-You can find the code for the sorting hat, and the example ```for``` loops [here](https://trinket.io/library/trinkets/f453cbf66dca).
-We also used the ```for``` loop to print out a *times table*.
-The code for that project is [here](https://trinket.io/library/trinkets/1eb68fd0e518).

-If you want to review any of the material shown in the last four sessions, or catch up on sessions you might have missed, you can look at the part of this website called [Hello Python](https://github.com/WokLibCodeClub/Hello-Python/blob/main/README.md).

-At the next session, on 28th March 2026, you will have two options:

-1. Follow along with the screen as we build up a little turtle game called *Catch the Ball*.
-There is some starter code for this project and you can find it here: [Catch the Ball starter code](https://trinket.io/python/0e429f731b).

-OR

-2. Code on your own and use instructions on the Raspberry Pi website.
-We suggest you try the *Turtle Race* game  where you code several Python turtles to race against one another.
-The link to the project is [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race).
+After Easter we will be looking at an ***improved Turtle Race*** project where you can make as many turtles as you want, with less code than the original game!
+If you have not tried the basic Turtle Race project you might like to have a go during the holidays, as the improved version will make more sense then.

+The basic instructions are on the Raspberry Pi website at [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race).

 Here is a demo of the basic Turtle Race (click Play to start it if the animation doesn't start automatically):